-Archeologists who have employed piece-plotting in the field know that this method can be time-consuming and frustrating.
-Piece-plotting, when employed today, is accomplished in most cases by square measurement from the two sides of an excavation unit with tapes or strings that cross over the artifact being measured.
+Archeologists who have employed piece-plotting in the field know that this method can be timeconsuming and frustrating.
+Piece-plotting, when

+Figure 59 - Two examples of recording procedures on lithic scatter--material source and artifact provenience. employed today, is accomplished in most cases by square measurement from the two sides of an excavation unit with tapes or strings that cross over the artifact being measured.
 Vertical or Z-axis measurements are made either by levelling the measurement lines and measuring downward from the crossing point, or by reference to a triangular datum marker that can be viewed from a level plane.
 In some instances transits or plane tables are used for this purpose.